The animals that live here at Ancient Spring Farm all have big personalities! Meet some of them below.

 Aon (Hot Item)

-In summer 2023 we added four female fainting goats to our herd.
-Aon (meaning one in Irish Gaelic) is registered as Hot Item (mom is Hot Topic) and is Johnny's full sister!
-She and her friend Dubh are the foundations of our new fainting goat breeding program.
+Aon (meaning one in Gaelic) is registered as Hot Item (mom is Hot Topic) and is Johnny's full sister!
+She and her friend Dubh are the 2023 foundations of our fainting goat breeding program.
+In early April 2025, Aon had twin boys Dino (from Gaelic duine meaning one) and Bert (from Gaelic beirt meaning a pair).
+These big boys are for sale ($250 each) and available for pickup after they're weaned in July 2025!

-Aon's friend Bin Dubh (meaning black peak in Irish Gaelic) is registered as Mountain Top (mom is Mentone, a town in Alabama near Lookout Mountain) and is our other foundational doe.
+Aon's friend Bin Dubh (meaning black peak in Gaelic) is registered as Mountain Top (mom is Mentone, a town in Alabama near Lookout Mountain) and is our other foundational doe.
 Aon and Dubh aren't at all related but look how similar their coloring is!
+Dubh gave birth to Carn Fionn (see below) in April 2024.
+In late March 2025, Dubh had twin girls Downy (from Gaelic beinn donn meaning brown hill) and Tully (from Gaelic toll dubh meaning black hole).
+These pretty and friendly girls are for sale ($350 each) and available for pickup after they're weaned in July 2025!

 Fabulocity

-Two doelings also joined the farm family as 2024 breeders.
+Two younger doelings also joined the farm family as 2024 breeders.
 Fabulocity's mom, Fabulous Felicity, had three babies and decided that taking care of two was enough.
-So Lookout Mountain Goats raised Fabulocity and she became a real sweetheart who loves people!
+So Lookout Mountain Goats bottle raised Fabulocity and she became a real sweetheart who loves people!
 Now she's Ancient Spring Farm's fainting goat ambassador in addition to the fattest and fluffiest goat you've ever seen.
+In early April, Fabulocity gave birth to twin boys Fabuloso (mostly brown) and Fabaceous (mostly white).
+These sweet and strikingly colored boys with blue eyes are for sale ($400 for Fabuloso, who's a great breeding buck prospect, and $300 for Fabaceous) and available for pickup after they're weaned in mid-July.

 Flyer